awslabs/sockeye/docs/development.md

  * Make sure to pass unit tests before submitting a pull request.

  * Whenever reasonable, write py.test unit tests covering your contribution.

+ * When importing other sockeye modules import the entire module instead of individual functions and classes using relative imports:
+    ```python
+    from . import attention
+    ```

 ## Building the Documentation